 For tonight’s Meatless Monday dinner, pasta is on the menu!
-This is Vegan Lentil Bolognese (or “Faux-lognese”) sauce is a recipe that I have been developing for years.
+This Vegan Lentil Bolognese (or “Faux-lognese”) sauce is a recipe that I have been developing for years.
 I’ve tested it countless times to make sure it captured the exact savory flavor I wanted.
 I am excited to finally share it with you!

 The word “bolognese” conjures the image of a very meaty sauce.
 Let’s face it, often vegan versions of classic meat dishes just don’t measure up.
 They can certainly be tasty, but meaty?
 That’s a real challenge, especially if you don’t want to use processed soy-laden ground meat alternatives.